 What place in the world is more romantic than the Caribbean?
-My latest romance, out next month, is The Hard Bargain.
+My latest romance, now available on your preferred e-book platforms, is The Hard Bargain.
 The middle third of the story takes place in the British Virgin Islands (BVI).

 I’ve been to the Caribbean four times: twice to Puerto Rico, once to Cuba, and once to the BVI.
 When I went to the BVI it was for a kind of family reunion.
 We stayed at the Bitter End Yacht Club on Virgin Gorda.
 It’s a gorgeous resort, and I remember it vividly.